-Valve Cap [A]

-Valve Core [B]

-Stem Seal [C]

-Valve Stem [D]

-Valve Seat [E]

-Valve Opened [F]
+Valve Cap [A] Valve Core [B] Stem Seal [C] Valve Stem [D] Valve Seat [E] Valve Opened [F]

+GJ05041BS1 C

-Tire Rotation Mark [A] Rotating Direction [B]
+Rotating Direction [B]

-- Position the tire on the rim so that the valve [A] align with the tire balance mark [B] (the chalk mark made during removal, or the yellow paint mark on a new tire). - Install the tire bead over the rim flange using a suitable commercially available tire changer. - Lubricate the tire beads and rim flanges with a soap and water solution or rubber lubricant to help seat the tire beads in the sealing surfaces of the rim while inflating the tire - Center the rim in the tire beads, and inflate the tire with compressed air until the tire beads seat in the sealing surfaces.
+- Position the tire on the rim so that the valve [A] align with the tire balance mark [B] (the chalk mark made during removal, or the yellow paint mark on a new tire). - Install the tire bead over the rim flange using a suitable commercially available tire changer. - Lubricate the tire beads and rim flanges with a soap and water solution or rubber lubricant to help seat the tire beads in the sealing surfaces of the rim while inflating the tire. - Center the rim in the tire beads, and inflate the tire with compressed air until the tire beads seat in the sealing surfaces.

+Overinflating a tire can cause it to explode, causing serious injury or death.
 Be sure to install the valve core whenever inflating the tire, and do not inflate the tire to more than 400 kPa (4.0 kgf/cm2, 57 psi).
-Overinflation can explode the tire with possibility of injury and loss of life.